nicolejoseph/MenschelFellowship-Bodytracking/README.md

 # Processing and Kinect V2 Set Up
 [Processing](https://processing.org/) is a software sketchbook and language based on Java commonly used by visual artists and also in the generative art world.
 The language has a library for using Microsoft's Kinect V2.
 The best tutorial to follow to set up Processing with Kinect is on [Mike Bridge's blog](https://mikebridge.github.io/post/kinect-and-processing/).
 This tutorial uses [Thomas Sanches Lengeling's Processing Library for using the Kinect V2](https://github.com/ThomasLengeling/KinectPV2).

-Here we will go over the tldr of how to set up Processing and start using Kinect V2 though it is worth checking out the embedded links.
+Here, we will go over the tldr of how to set up Processing and start using the Kinect V2 (though, it is worth checking out the embedded links!).

-It is important to note that the Kinect V2 is out of production and the only way to get it is second hand on Ebay or on Amazon
+It is important to note that the Kinect V2 is out of production and the only way to get it is second hand via Ebay or Amazon.

 **Requirements:**
 - Window 10